Milwaukee Drunk Driving Accident Attorneys

 Can You Sue if You Get Hit by a Drunk Driver?

 According to a recent study reported by SafeHome.org, Wisconsin ranks ninth in the nation for DUI arrests.
 Furthermore, the National Highway Traffic Safety Administration (NHTSA) reports that, nationwide, 10,511 people died due to drunk driving in 2018.
 This averages to about 30 people who die from drunk driving-related accidents every single day.
+In Wisconsin alone there were approximately 21,000 drunk driving convictions in the year 2019 (Wisconsin DOT).

 If you were injured or if your loved one was killed by a drunk driver, you may be entitled to financial compensation for your damages.
 In addition to any criminal proceedings that may occur, you have the right to take civil action against the drunk driver, as driving while intoxicated is always considered negligent in the eyes of the law.